 Overview

-We are consulting on options to improve the energy efficiency of three phase cage induction motors supplied in Australia and New Zealand.
+We consulted on options to improve the energy efficiency of three phase cage induction motors supplied in Australia and New Zealand.
+On 17 March 2025, we released the E3 Three Phase Cage Induction Motors Consultation Regulation Impact Statement (RIS) seeking input from industry and interested stakeholders.

 • Increasing minimum energy performance standards (MEPS),